WSU-CASAS/ArWISE/README.md

 python ft_train.py --datafile <data_file> --modelfile <model_file> [--scaler <scaler.pkl>] [--mapping <activity_mapping.csv>] [--unwanted <unwanted_activities.csv>]
 ```

 The program reads data from the given <data_file> and saves the trained FT model in Keras format to <model_file>.
 If scaler given, then use to scale data; otherwise, compute scaler from data.
 If unwanted activities given, then remove examples classified with these activities.
 If activity mapping given, then use to map activities in data.
-A sample train file is available in `data/data.csv` and a previously trained FT model is available in `models/ft_embedding_model.pkl`.
+A sample train file is available in `data/data.csv` and a previously trained FT model is available in `models/ft_embedding_model.keras`.

 #### FT Embed

-The `ft_embed.py` uses the embedding model to generate augmented features for training and test data.
-The code assumes the tabular training and test data are available in file `data/train.csv` and `data/test.csv`.
-The pretrained model should be available in `models/ft_embedding_model.keras`.
-The code stores the augmented features in `data/ft_train.csv` and `data/ft_test.csv`.
+The `ft_embed.py` script uses the embedding model to generate augmented features for training and test data.

 ```
-python ft_embed.py
+python ft_embed.py --train <train.csv> --test <test.csv> --pretrain <pretrain_model_file> [--scaler <scaler.pkl>] [--mapping <activity_mapping.csv>] [--unwanted <unwanted_activities.csv>]
 ```

+The program reads in training `<train.csv>` and testing `<test.csv>` data, and a pretrained embedding model built using `ft_train.py`.
+The data is rewritten to `<train_ft.csv>` and `<test_ft.csv>` with the embedding features added.
+If scaler given, then use to scale data; otherwise, compute scaler from data.
+If unwanted activities given, then remove examples classified with these activities.
+If activity mapping given, then use to map activities in data.

+A sample training data file is available in `data/train.csv` and a sample testing data file is in `data/test.csv`.
+A previously trained FT model is available in `models/ft_embedding_model.keras`.
+Sample output files are available in `data/train_ft.csv` and `data/test_ft.csv`.

 #### FT RF